tauh33dkhan/Bypass-Android-SSL-Pinning/README.md

     </domain-config>
 </network-security-config>
 ```
-now cd to application root directory and build the application again using apktool
+cd to application root directory and build the application again using apktool

 ```
 $ apktool b ./